Billiards Vault

 This is the point on the object ball where the cue exactly impacts or the point at which two balls touch when they impact.

-Same as visit.
+Same as back spin.